-- 1a) Kick-Off meeting: A meeting is held to discuss the rehabilitation project of Alfa Belgore Hall. - b) Architectural Drawing: After the meeting, an Architect is called to make the plans for the renovation.
-This is where the parts of the hall to be demolished and renovated are chosen. - c) Site mobilization: This refers to the activities carried out after the client has appointed the contactors (the engineers, mason's etc.), but before the trade contractors commence work on site.
+1a) Kick-Off meeting: A meeting is held to discuss the rehabilitation project of Alfa Belgore Hall.

+c) Site mobilization: This refers to the activities carried out after the client has appointed the contactors (the engineers, mason's etc.), but before the trade contractors commence work on site.
 It is a preparatory stage during which the majority of activities are managed by the Lead consultant.